top of page

 We timed our visit to the area so that we could catch a sunset around the time we were climbing up the volcano.

-The hike is mostly flat (until you reach the actual cinder cone volcano) and almost exactly 2 miles each way so budget for about 90 minutes of hiking plus how ever much time you want to spend wandering around on top or inside the volcano's basin.
+The hike is mostly flat until you start climbing up the side of the crater and is almost 2 miles each way (3.2 km).
+I would budget for about 90 minutes of hiking plus how ever much time you want to spend wandering around on top or inside the volcano’s basin.

 Desert sunset at Amboy Crater

-If you're going to visit Amboy Crater I'd recommend timing your hike so you can enjoy a sunset or sunrise from atop the crater, it'll make the experience that much better!
+If you’re going to visit, I’d recommend timing your hike so you can enjoy a sunset or sunrise from atop the crater, it’ll make the experience that much better!

 Basin inside Amboy Crater Cinder Cone Volcano